 The origin of Duchenne is known to researchers.
 A minor defect in the gene prevents the production of an essential protein – dystrophin.
-There are various mutations to the disease, i.e. the defect in each patient can be in another form or letter in the gene.
-Some patients have multiple mutations (in the gene there is one or more exon multiples), Some patients have a missing/deleted mutation (one or more exons are absent in the gene) and some patients have what is being referred to as a point mutation.
+There are various mutations linked to the disease, i.e. two different persons differ in their mutations at the same gene.
+For instance, Some patients have multiple mutations (there is one or more multiple exon in the DMD gene), others have missing/deleted mutation (one or more exons are absent in the DMD gene) furthermore, there are patients with point mutation.

-In all cases the result is the same – the protein production is stopped, and the muscles of the patients are exposed and vulnerable.
+In all types of mutations the result is the same – the production of the protein is stopped, and the muscles of the patients are exposed and vulnerable.
 The hope of all Duchenne patients is developing a technology that will know how to repair the defective gene by transplanting or repairing the gene.
 There are already developments in various stages all over the world and in Israel, which are based on the technology of inserting a normal gene for the implantation of the genetic code that will lead to renewal of the production of the protein.

 Some gene therapy technologies are already in a very advanced stage of clinical trials.

 In the United States, three companies (Sarepta, Solid and Pfizer) have already begun clinical trials in 2018 to demonstrate the effectiveness of an identical technology that attempts to introduce a micro dystrophin antibody gene to the microorganism gene (AAV).
 The complex challenges in proving the effectiveness of the technology are adapting the genetic code, which is very large in relation to the virus that should contain it, dealing with the immune system of the body that does not always recognize the virus and can attack it, as well as the ability to cause the virus to spread and reach all muscle cells in the body.